 - Steep slopes.
 Do Not use this chair on a slope steeper than 6%.
 (A 6% slope means: One foot in elevation for every ten feet of slope length). - Wet or slippery surfaces (such as when ice, snow, water or oil film is present).
-A loss of traction may cause a fall or tipover. - A change in grade on a slope (or a lip, bump or depression).These may cause a fall or tip-over. - A drop-off at the bottom of a slope.
+A loss of traction may cause a fall or tipover. - 3.
+A change in grade on a slope (or a lip, bump or depression).
+These may cause a fall or tip-over. - A drop-off at the bottom of a slope.
 (A drop-off of as small as 3/4 inch (19 mm) can stop a front caster and cause the chair to tip forward).

-S. REDUCE THE RISK OF A FALL, TIP-OVER OR LOSS OF CONTROL
+S. TO REDUCE THE RISK OF A FALL, TIP-OVER OR LOSS OF CONTROL

 - Never use your chair on a slope unless you are sure you can do so without losing traction. - 2.
 Always go as straight up and as straight down as you can. - Do not "cut the corner" on a slope or ramp. - Do not turn or change direction on a slope. - Always stay in the center of the ramp.
-The ramp needs to be wide enough so that the wheel won't roll off of the side of the ramp. - Keep your chair moving at a slow, steady speed.
-Keep control over the chair at all times. - On a descent, do not let your chair accelerate beyond its normal speed. - If the chair picks up speed, center the joystick to slow down or stop. - If you stop, re-start slowly
+Make sure ramp is wide enough that you are not at risk that a wheel may roll off the side. - Keep your chair moving at a slow, steady speed.
+Keep control over the chair at all times. - On a descent, do not let your chair accelerate beyond its normal speed. - If the chair picks up speed, center the joystick to slow down or stop. - If you stop, re-start slowly.